JennyRockU/SmartEmailService/README.md

 -[Mailgun sender app tests](../master/MailgunSenderRole/MailgunSenderUnitTests).

-Integration and worker role and API tests are needed as well.
+Integration and worker role and API tests are still needed as well.

 ## Supported Features
 The application currently uses only two email providers, but there is nothing that is standing in the way of adding additional vendors (the only consideration was a time constraint).

-The focus of this project the code quality and service quality of providing the basic functionality of sending an email message.
+The focus of this project was on the code quality and service quality to provide the basic functionality of sending an email message.
 For that reason, some features were deliberately not implemented at the moment.
 Some of these main unsupported capabilities are:
 - CC, BCC recipients
 - Email attachments
 - HTML message